Nextcloud Performance Tuning: PHP, Redis, and Database Optimization

 default-character-set = utf8mb4

-Download the latest.tar.bz2 and unpack it
+Download and unpack the core files:

 cd /usr/src